Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Witness the unfolding spectacle as the Amazonica flower opens its petals during the enchanting sunset.

+Today, you change lodges and head to an area where you can spot wildlife and hike.
 Embark on a unique activity at Rock View Lodge, where you can immerse yourself in the process of cashew roasting.
-Here the women of the lodge lead you through the process of skillfully handling the nuts.
+Here, the women of the lodge lead you through the process of skillfully handling the nuts.
 The air fills with the rich, toasty aromas of cashews slowly roasted over an open fire.
 It’s a cultural journey, allowing you to witness a traditional method passed down through generations.

 If you have ever tasted a warm, freshly roasted Cashew nut you won’t enjoy them any other way ever again.